-Some children's hospitals see a surge in rare Covid-19 complication MIS-C - Local News 8
+Some children's hospitals see a surge in rare COVID-19 complication MIS-C - Local News 8

-Katharine Dunn got really worried about her son Nolan even as his doctors told her she shoudn’t — the 13-year-old’s fever was “just a virus.”
+Katharine Dunn got really worried about her son Nolan even as his doctors told her she shouldn’t — the 13-year-old’s fever was “just a virus.”

 Then what had been a low-grade fever crept up to 104.4.